 Neurosurgery is an important tool to enhance recovery of some spinal cord diseases such as intervertebral disc extrusions.

-Our Neurology + Neurosurgery clinicians are Lorenzo Mari, Cristoforo Ricco and Maria Inês de Freitas.
-They are supported by a team of interns and neurology nurses, Miguel and Shannon.
+Our Neurology + Neurosurgery clinicians are Lorenzo Mari, Cristoforo Ricco, Maria Inês de Freitas and Victoria Argent.
+They are supported by our Neurology Residents, Despoina and Irenka, a team of interns and Neurology Nurses, Shannon and Catherine.
 We are very happy to discuss cases, and specific problems, with referring vets.
 Please send emails to [email protected].